eyob721/alx-low_level_programming/0x02-functions_nested_loops/README.md

     -   a function that prints the n times table, starting from 0.
     -   n is an integer passed to the function.
     -   if n is greater than 15 or less than 0, it prints nothing.
+-   101-natural.c
+    -   a program that computes the sum of all the multiples of 3 or 5 below 1024 (excluded).